• Home

 Stop guessing your Mii's personality

 Tomodachi Life: Living the Dream gives you five sliders to set when creating a Mii, and then assigns a two-word personality without telling you exactly how the math works.
 The result can feel arbitrary, especially if you're trying to recreate a specific person and end up with something completely off.
-The good news: the system follows a precise formula that the community cracked for the original 3DS game over a decade ago, and according to VG247's testing of the Welcome Version demo, it works identically in the sequel.
+The good news: the system follows a precise formula that the community cracked for the original 3DS game over a decade ago, and testing of the Welcome Version demo confirms it works identically in the sequel.
 Here's everything you need to control which personality your Mii gets, every single time.

 Personality sliders in Mii creation